anakarinarm/anakarinarm.github.io/content/es/authors/esteban_msc/_index.md

 # Username (this should match the folder name)
 authors:
-- esteban
+- esteban_msc

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Tesista de licenciatura (Ciencias de la Tierra)
+role: Maestría (Ciencias de la Tierra)

 # Organizations/Affiliations
 organizations: